Spots have recently opened for students interested to in a supportive introduction to programming and engineering through playful spy-themed missions.

 Weather-appropriate layers, light jacket, and comfortable walking shoes

-We will provide each agent with a program journal—no need to bring a notebook.
+We will provide each agent with a program journal, and engineering equipment—no need to bring a notebook.

 -